NicolettaC/MicroBlog/README.md

 # MicroBlog:

+Università di Pisa Department of Computer Science.

-This is an academic project about a social network analyzer.
+MicroBlog is a University project for Programming2 lab course about a social network analyzer.